4 to Watch: Skateboarding Ramps Up for Its Olympics Debut

-Thirty-seven medals were awarded Saturday, and the U.S, was not among the 28 countries that earned hardware.
-China tops the medal count after Day 1 with China with four, including three gold and one bronze

-That brings us to Day 2, when more medals will be awarded, skateboarding makes its Olympic debut with a heavy Southern California influence and the great Simone Biles begins her quest for gold.
+Also on Sunday, skateboarding made its Olympic debut with a heavy Southern California influence and the great Simone Biles begins her quest for gold.

-Nyjah Huston and Jagger Eaton are among the athletes to watch with ties to Southern California when skateboarding makes its much-anticipated Olympic debut at 4:30 p.m.
-PT.
+Nyjah Huston and Jagger Eaton were among the athletes to watch with ties to Southern California when skateboarding made its much-anticipated Olympic debut.

 He is the highest-paid skateboarder in the world and will now look to shine in the inaugural Olympic skateboarding competition.